Why Every Runner Should Keep A Running Log

 Pace

-It’s important to hit a variety of paces when running.
-You want to stress your aerobic and your anaerobic system.
-You need easy days and hard days.
+It’s important to run at a variety of paces.
+You want to stress your aerobic and anaerobic systems, which means you need easy days and hard days.
+Recording your pace is the best way to keep track of this.

-If you have an anaerobic workout or hard day scheduled, you will want to make sure the pace is fast enough to stress your muscles and produce the desired effect.
+If you have an anaerobic workout or hard day scheduled, you will want to make sure your effort and pace are fast enough to stress your muscles and produce the desired effect.

-If an easy day is scheduled, you want to make sure you are running at a pace that will allow your body to recover and be ready for the next hard effort.
+If an easy day is scheduled, you want to ensure you are running at a pace that will allow your body to recover and be ready for the next hard effort.

-Things like mileage, time, and pace are the big 3 that make the most sense.
+Things like mileage, time, and pace are the big three that make the most sense.

 But what else can we track?

-The beauty of a training log is that it’s yours to customize as you please.
+The beauty of a fitness journal is that it’s yours to customize as you please.
 You can track metrics that are important to you and leave off things that you don’t feel necessary.

 A gps watch.